 The day I finally burnt out!

-The day I walked out of work and never went back.
+That’s the day I walked out of work and never went back.

 I can’t even remember how I got to the medical centre, but I do remember that at the end of the conversation with the practise nurse, I was given a diagnosis of depression.
 This was a shock to me and everyone who knew me but now I look back on my life in the run up to that day it’s not really a surprise that I reached the point of burn out.

-Despite all this, I had kept going!
+And for far too long, I had kept going!

 I had held everything together!